Estimating Causal Moderation Effects with Randomized Treatments and Non-Randomized Moderators: Implementing the Parallel Estimation Framework

 The controlled interaction regression specification can, of course, be extended for estimation of causal moderation by including additional interaction terms.
-That this appears to be done rarely suggests that, in spite of the large corpus of methodological literature on interaction terms in regression \cite[e.g.][]{aikenwest1991, bramboretal2006, hainxumum, kamfranzese2009}, there remains a lack of clarity on how to choose which interaction terms to include in one's regression model and which to omit.
-One problem is that the properties and practical usage of interaction/moderation effects are often discussed without explicitly stating what type of estimand (descriptive versus causal) is of interest.
+That this appears to be done rarely suggests that, in spite of the large corpus of methodological literature on interaction terms in regression \cite[e.g.][]{aikenwest1991, bramboretal2006, hainmueller2019much, kamfranzese2009}, there remains a lack of clarity on how to choose which interaction terms to include in one's regression model and which to omit.
+One problem is that interaction/moderation effects are often discussed without explicitly stating what type of estimand (descriptive versus causal) is of interest.
 For more discussion on this, see \citet[][pp. 268--270]{vanderweele2015} and \citet{kraemeretal2008}.
-A second problem is that interaction/moderation effects are often discussed without reference to whether or not the treatment and moderator of interest are exogenous or randomized.
-The result is a lack of explicitness in terms of what types of confounding are possible and, accordingly, what types of adjustments must be made in response.\footnote{Indeed, the literature sometimes appears to provide conflicting guidance.
-For instance, on the one hand, some scholars have warned that if there is the possibility that several variables moderate the treatment effect, then the model must include interactions between the treatment and each of those possible moderators \citep{yzerbytetal2004, hulletal1992, frazieretal2004}.
-On the other hand, however, a conflicting recommendation that is common in the literature has been summarized as follows: ``No interactions should be included unless they have substantive theoretical support because as the number of hypotheses tested increases, so do the risks of Type I and Type II error," according to \cite{frazieretal2004}, citing \cite{chaplin1991, cohencohen1983, mcclellandjudd1993}.
-While this latter advice properly acknowledges an important multiple hypothesis testing problem, it ignores the important case in which interaction terms may be added not because they are of interest in and of themselves---and hence, are not targets of hypothesis tests---but rather because they may serve to deconfound the interaction term(s) of interest, just as with the role of individual control variables vis-\`a-vis simple treatment effects.
-Another theme of confusion in the literature is whether to include additional interaction terms that do not include the treatment or higher-order interaction terms.}
+A second problem is that interaction/moderation effects are often discussed without reference to whether the treatment and moderator of interest are exogenous or randomized.
+The result is a lack of explicitness in terms of what types of confounding are possible and, accordingly, what types of adjustments must be made in response.

-Furthermore, aside from researchers not properly dealing with confounding in their regression model specifications, an additional problem is the parametric structural nature of interaction regressions in general.
-Even in those cases where a causal moderation effect is explicitly posited, the parameterization of that effect within a specific statistical model such as a linear regression equation does not provide a general definition of the effect of interest and is associated with a number of modeling assumptions that may not be explicitly stated.